Son of Spergy

 Son of Spergy is the fourth studio album by Canadian singer-songwriter Daniel Caesar.
 It was released through Republic Records on October 24, 2025.
-The album was inspired by the reconciliation with his parents, "Spergy" being his father's nickname.
-The album talks about masculinity, faith, and the sense of self-importance.
-The album features collaborations with Sampha, Bon Iver, Yebba, Blood Orange, his brother 646yf4t (Zachary Simmonds), and his own father Norwill Simmonds, who is a gospel singer.
+Caesar's reconciliation with his parents inspired the album; "Spergy" is his father's nickname.
+The album's themes include masculinity, faith, and the sense of self-importance.
+At the Juno Awards of 2026, the album was nominated for Contemporary R&B/Soul Recording of the Year.

+The album charted in several international charts, debuting on the top ten of the Billboard Canadian Albums and US Billboard 200, becoming his highest debut on the latter.
+The album also topped the US Top R&B/Hip-Hop Albums.
+Four singles supported the album: "Have a Baby (With Me)", "Call on Me", "Moon" featuring Bon Iver, and "Who Knows".

+Composition

 The album was executively produced by frequent collaborator Jordan Evans and Mustafa.
-Production credits on the album includes Caesar himself, Evans, Matthew Burnett, Rami Dawod, Simon Hessman, Dylan Wiggins, Aver Ray, Tiana Kruškić, Rex Orange County, Romil Hemnani, Sean Leon, and Zachary Simmonds.
+Production credits on the album includes Caesar himself, Evans, Matthew Burnett, Rami Dawod, Simon Hessman, Dylan Wiggins, Aver Ray, Tiana Kruškić, Rex Orange County, Teo Halm, Romil Hemnani, Sean Leon, and Zachary Simmonds.
+The album also features collaborations with Sampha, Bon Iver, Yebba, Blood Orange, his brother 646yf4t (Zachary Simmonds), and his own father Norwill Simmonds, who is a gospel singer.

-The album was supported by three singles: "Have a Baby (With Me)", "Call on Me", and "Moon" featuring Bon Iver.